Codecademy/docs/documentation/content-standards.md

   - Multiple language-specific encyclopedia entries explaining the syntax and nuances of concept X for a given language.
 Entitled "X"; the topic should NOT be included in the title of the entry.
     - Example: [Comments in Python in Github](https://github.com/Codecademy/docs/blob/main/content/python/concepts/comments/comments.md)
     - Example: [Comments in Python on Docs](https://www.codecademy.com/resources/docs/python/comments)
-  - Where applicable, lists of terms describing the methods and keywords in a language that relate to concept X
+  - Where applicable, lists of terms describing the methods and keywords in a language that relates to concept X
     - Example: The [List Methods folder for Python](https://github.com/Codecademy/docs/tree/main/content/python/concepts/lists/terms).
 (Note: This example is not related to the What is a Comment? and Comments in Python encyclopedia entries).

 Notably, this structure means that you do not have to explain any General (language-agnostic) concepts in an "X in \<Topic>" entry — the reader can read the "What is X?" entry to learn that!